Selected Government Memorandums, Notices and Decisions

 Here is a selection of relevant memorandums, notices, and decisions published this week.
 If you have any questions, be sure to contact your Axxess specialist.

-In February the Canadian International Trade Tribunal (CITT) initiated an expiry review of its order made in March 2020 to determine if the expiry of the order is likely to lead to continued or resumed dumping of hot-rolled carbon steel plate from Brazil, Denmark, Indonesia, Italy, Japan and Korea, and is likely to result in […]
+The Canadian International Trade Tribunal (CITT) initiated an expiry review of its order made in December 2020 to determine if the expiry of the order is likely to lead to continued or resumed dumping or subsidizing of oil country tubular goods from China and is likely to result in injury to the domestic industry.

-After conducting a preliminary injury inquiry the Canadian International Trade Tribunal (CITT) announced that it found a reasonable indication that the dumping of certain steel strapping originating in or exported from China, Türkiye, the Republic of Korea, and Vietnam, and the subsidizing of the above-mentioned goods from China have caused injury or retardation or are […]
+The Canadian International Trade Tribunal announced it found that the dumping of polyethylene terephthalate, originating in or exported from China and Pakistan, and the subsidizing of the above-mentioned goods from China have caused or are threatening to cause injury to the domestic industry.